-On May 2, 2023, SWCA requested a search of the CHRIS at the SCCIC, located on the campus of California State University, Fullerton.
-SWCA received the results on June 2, 2023.
-The search included any previously recorded cultural resources and investigations within a 0.8 kilometer (km) (0.5-mile) radius of the Project Site for archaeological resources.
-The CHRIS records search also included a review of the NRHP, the CRHR, California Points of Historical Interest list, the California Historical Landmarks list, the Archaeological Determinations of Eligibility list, and the Office of Historic Preservation's Built Environment Resources Directory, and the California State Inventory of Historic Resources.
+On April 10, 2023, SWCA requested a search of the CHRIS at the SCCIC, on the campus of California State University.
+SWCA received the results on May 2, 2023.
+The search included any previously recorded cultural resources and investigations within a 0.8-km (0.5-mile) radius of the Project Site for